joelparkerhenderson/git-branch-name/README.md

 ### Issue number

-Start the branch name with an issue number based on your issue tracker, for example your issue tracker has issue number 100 and your branch name could be "100-foo-bar".
+Use a branch name with an issue number based on your issue tracker, for example your issue tracker has issue number 100 and your branch name could be "100-foo-bar".

 Examples: